 A Sip of Science

 ”A Sip of Science” is a program that invites you to join in casual conversation at local restaurants with notable researchers and scientists.
 Join us to learn about some of the world’s most fascinating and current scientific issues.
-“A Sip of Science” talks will take place from February 8 through May 8, at six Valley restaurants.
+“A Sip of Science” talks will return in Spring 2019 at Valley restaurants.

 Cost is $15 per “Sip of Science” event, and includes light appetizers.
 Happy Hour pricing on beer and wine will be offered at each venue during the event.
 Proceeds will be used to fund community science events.
 Make your reservation today!